An overwhelming choice

 Detailed platforms comparison

-I will compare the platforms using the different criteria.
+I will compare the platforms using different criteria.

 We’ll first examine the loans themselves : loans volume, interest rate, projects diversity, cash-flow regularity.
 The availability of a buyback guarantee will be another criterion.

-Then, the platform’s track record will evaluate how many projects were already successfully exited.
+Then, we’ll evaluate the platform’s track record : how many projects were already successfully exited ?
+Are there late reimbursements, or even worse, defaulted projects ?

 Finally, we’ll have a look at the features provided by the platform’s website : secondary market, auto-invest feature and platform usability.